Van Morrison: 2020s

 In March 2021, Morrison announced that his 42nd album, Latest Record Project, Volume 1, would be released by Exile Productions and BMG on 7 May.
 The 28-track album includes songs such as "Why Are You on Facebook?", "They Own The Media" and "Western Man".
 In addition to digitally, it was released as a 2-CD set and on triple vinyl.
 The album marked a return to the UK Top Ten for Morrison, making the 2020s the fourth consecutive decade in which he has achieved such success.

 The following year, What's It Gonna Take? explored many of the same themes, but was less successful commercially.
+In 2023, he returned to his roots with Moving on Skiffle and Accentuate the Positive.
+He also issued archival material via his own direct-to-consumer label Orangefield Records, beginning with Beyond Words: Instrumental and continuing in 2024 with Live at Orangefield, taken from a run of 2014 concerts at his former secondary school.
+His 2024 studio album New Arrangements and Duets also compiled unreleased material, including big band reworkings of songs from his catalogue and duets with Kurt Elling, Curtis Stigers, Joss Stone and Willie Nelson recorded between 2014 and 2019.

-Van Morrison's songs were used extensively in Kenneth Branagh's Oscar-winning 2021 film Belfast.
+Van Morrison's songs were used extensively in Kenneth Branagh's Oscar-winning 2021 film Belfast: Morrison received his first nomination for the Academy Award for Best Original Song for "Down to Joy".
 Several tracks were also featured in Cherry, released the same year.
+"Down to Joy" would not be released on a Van Morrison album until 2025, when it became the lead single from Remembering Now, his first album of original material since 2022.